Lizard Lunge: Utthan Pristhasana

-Utthan Pristhasana (OOT-ahn preesth-AHS – anna), also known as the Lizard Pose, is a mild versatile exercise that strengthens the groin and inner hamstrings while preparing the body for deeper hip openers.
-During each exercise, make sure to maintain a focus on your breathing.
+Utthan Pristhasana (OOT-ahn preesth-AHS-ah-nah) is a deep lunge that strengthens the groin and inner hamstrings while preparing the body for deeper hip openers.
+This shape is also called runner’s lunge in some areas.

 - Utthan: stretch out